-Dean Student Welfare complimented by Dean Resident students supports the students in extra-curricular development through NSS, sports, cultural, social and extension activities etc. Table 6.1 Student Scholarship Schemes
+Dean Student Welfare complimented by Dean Resident students, supports the students in extra-curricular development through NSS, sports, cultural, social and extension activities etc.

+Table 6.1 Student Scholarship Schemes

-S. No. Category Student Scholarship Schemes 1 SC/ST Relaxation in admission eligibility as per State and GOI norms Reservations are ensured as per the policy of the Government of Himachal Pradesh 2 OBC Relaxation in percentage Reservations are ensured as per State and GOI Norms 3 Women Scholarships are provided to the single girl child 5 percent relaxation for women candidates 4 Economically weaker sections Scholarships are provided as per State and GOI norms 5 Persons with varied disabilities Reservations are ensured as per State and GOI Norms Outstanding achievers in sports and other extracurricular Relaxation in percentage as per University norms 6 activities
+S. No. Category Student Scholarship Schemes 1 Relaxation in admission eligibility as per State and GOI norms Reservations are ensured as per the policy of the Government of Himachal Pradesh 2 Relaxation in percentage Reservations are ensured as per State and GOI Norms 3 Women Scholarships are provided to single girl child 5 percent relaxation for women candidates 4 Scholarships are provided as per State and GOI norms 5 Persons with varied disabilities Reservations are ensured as per State and GOI Norms 6 Outstanding achievers in sports and other extracurricular activities Relaxation in percentage as per University norms